B00097640/github-story-2019/chapter04.md

 ### Dream house

 She had finally reached the wedding but was two hours late with security guarding the wedding.
-She tried to enter but was not allowed because of her rating.
-She then came up with a solution to try and sneak in.
-She drops her bags and hopped the fence without letting security aware she had entered.
-Before she was about to land her dress got stuck she pulled it off the fence quite hard and succeeded but unfortunately landed on muck.

-It destroyed her face and he was all over her face and body.
-She was so eager to be at the wedding and had rushed in.
-She looked around and noticed she was not welcome because of her appearance and rating.
-This did not stop her from trying to make her speech.
-Stacy had seen what a mess she was and said that there’s no need for her to be her best woman anymore, but Annabelle refused and said she wanted to do this.

-Stacy was not happy and decided to call security.
-Annabelle started her speech and decided to talk about the times where Stacy use to bully her and explained how much she wanted to be like Stacy.
-All the guests weren’t happy with Annabelle which caused many to give her a minus rating ending up with 0.
-She was finally caught by the security and was later arrested.
+By the time Annabelle had got to the wedding she had just checked her phone and found out that Stacy had texted her 20 hours ago that the wedding was postponed.
+Annabelle got home and had apologised to her brother over the argument they had and told him he was right.
+She decided to take all the advice she was given and started to control her behaviour.

+A few weeks later Annabelle had become herself again and quickly rounded back up to the 4.2 rating she was originally at.
+It was the day of the wedding and Annabelle had a prepared speech for Stacy mentioning great things about her and said how much fun they used to have.
+Many people were amused by her speech gave her a rating.
+After the whole event she ended up with 5.2 rating earning enough to get the dream house she wanted.

 #### Chapters
 - [Chapter 1 - Looking through your history](chapter01.md)